 3 large eggs

-Tear bread into bite sized pieces put in a generously buttered 13×9 inch baking dish.
-Bake at 250 degrees F for 1 hour, stirring halfway, until bread is dried out (keep the pan to reuse later).
-Adjust oven temperature to 375 degrees F.
+- Preheat your oven to 250 degrees F and generously butter a 9×13 inch baking dish.
+Tear your loaf of bread into bite sized pieces, directly placing the pieces in the dish.
+Bake for 1 hour, stirring halfway, until bread is dried out (keep the pan to reuse later).
+Adjust oven temperature to 375 degrees F

-In a large pan, sauté the onions and celery in 4 tablespoons butter over medium-high heat for about 10 minutes, stirring occasionally, until the onions are starting to brown.
+- Heat a large pan over medium-high heat.
+Add 2 tablespoons butter, diced onions, and diced celery.
+Cook for roughly 10-12 minutes, stirring occasionally, until the onions start to brown.
 Then add the chopped apples, rosemary, thyme, and sage and sauté for another minute.
 Remove from heat and pour into a large mixing bowl.
+Set aside.

-Reuse the same fry pan and sauté the pecans and sausage together in cayenne, cinnamon, 2 tablespoons butter, and maple syrup.
-After 2 – 3 minutes, remove the sausage and pecans from heat and add to the onion and celery mixture in the large bowl.
+- Using the same fry pan, cook the sausage if it isn’t already cooked.
+When the sausage is cooked, sauté the pecans and sausage together over medium heat and add the cayenne, cinnamon, remaining 2 tablespoons butter, and maple syrup.
+After 2 – 3 minutes, remove from heat and add the sausage and pecans to the large mixing bowl of onions and celery.
+Add the salt and pepper and mix well.

 - When your bread has finished baking, toss together the bread pieces with the rest of the stuffing.
 Pour 1.5 cups of broth over the stuffing and toss gently.
 Let the mixture cool for 5 minutes.
 After your stuffing has cooled slightly, beat the three eggs with remaining ½ cup broth and mix into your stuffing.

-Spoon stuffing into the pan you used to bake the bread, and cover with foil.
-Bake stuffing at 375 degrees F for 30 minutes, then 30 more minutes uncovered, until top is brown and crispy.
+- Spoon the stuffing into the pan you used to bake the bread; cover with foil and bake at 375 degrees F for 30 minutes.
+Remove the foil then bake for 30 more minutes, until top is brown and crispy.
 If you prefer an extra crispy stuffing top, broil the stuffing for an additional minute or two at the end of cooking to crisp even further.

-*A suggestion of one alternative meat product you could use (this is not a paid affiliation with Whole Foods, though I do like this product)
+*Vegetarian suggestion (this is not a paid affiliation with Whole Foods, though I do like this product)